 Lack Of Nutrients

 It’s not surprising to know that energy drinks contain no vitamins and minerals.
 They are what is often described as ‘empty calories’.

-With normal consumption, this wouldn’t be an issue, as you can balance it out with good amounts of fruit, vegetables, protein, and fibre.
+With normal consumption, this wouldn’t be an issue, as you can balance it out with good amounts of fruit, vegetables, protein, and fiber.

 But it becomes a problem if your diet revolves around sugar and caffeine instead.

 Did you know that vitamins stimulate new hair follicles?
 With insufficient nutrients in the body, this can lead to hair thinning, breaking, and ultimately falling out.